-- Indirect Communication: Communication is indirect in Lebanon and one’s express point is generally reached in a roundabout way.
+- Indirect Communication: Communication is in Lebanon and one’s express point is generally reached in a roundabout way.
 The theatrics in mannerisms sometimes distract from the conversation, often causing it to digress.
 The Lebanese commonly try to interrelate subjects or merge discussion with other thoughts they have.
-If you are looking for a concise answer, ask direct questions that require an explicit answer.
+If you are looking for a concise answer, ask questions that require an explicit answer.

 - Refusals: The Lebanese are very generous people and do not like to let others down.
 Some who are very conscious of being polite may respond to a request with “I’ll see what I can do” (or something to that effect) no matter how impossible the task may be.
 After the person has been queried several times concerning his success, an answer of “I’m still checking” or something similar means “no”.
-Such an indirect response also means “I am still your friend/ally; I tried”.
+Such an response also means “I am still your friend/ally; I tried”.
 Tilting the head back while raising the eyebrows can also suddenly indicate “no”.
 The best way of navigating this rhetoric to find the underlying meaning is to check for clarification several times.

 - Gestures: The Lebanese are quite animated communicators in that they generally use many expressions and gestures in order to prove a point.

 - Personal Space: In Lebanon, people often sit and stand very close to each other.
 Some Lebanese may stand at proximities that Westerners are uncomfortable with.
 In this case, keep in mind that they may not have been made aware of the Australian standard of personal space and the awkwardness standing in someone else’s personal space can create.